munsif200/HATNet/README.md

 ## Contact

-For questions or collaborations, please open an issue or contact the authors through the paper correspondence.
+For questions or collaborations, please email to munsif@sju.ac.kr.